microsoft/sarif-tools/README.md

                         Exit with error code if there are any issues of the specified level (or for diff, an increase in issues at that level).

 commands:
-blame    Enhance SARIF file with information from `git blame` copy     Write a new SARIF file containing optionally-filtered data from other SARIF file(s) csv      Write a CSV file listing the issues from the SARIF files(s) specified diff     Find the difference between two [sets of] SARIF files emacs    Write a representation of SARIF file(s) for viewing in emacs html     Write an HTML representation of SARIF file(s) for viewing in a web browser info     Print information about SARIF file(s) structure ls       List all SARIF files in the directories specified summary  Write a text summary with the counts of issues from the SARIF files(s) specified trend    Write a CSV file with time series data from SARIF files with "yyyymmddThhmmssZ" timestamps in their filenames usage    (Command optional) - print usage and exit word     Produce MS Word .docx summaries of the SARIF files specified Run `sarif <COMMAND> --help` for command-specific help.
+blame        Enhance SARIF file with information from `git blame` codeclimate  Write a JSON representation in Code Climate format of SARIF file(s) for viewing as a Code Quality report in GitLab UI copy         Write a new SARIF file containing optionally-filtered data from other SARIF file(s) csv          Write a CSV file listing the issues from the SARIF files(s) specified diff         Find the difference between two [sets of] SARIF files emacs        Write a representation of SARIF file(s) for viewing in emacs html         Write an HTML representation of SARIF file(s) for viewing in a web browser info         Print information about SARIF file(s) structure ls           List all SARIF files in the directories specified summary      Write a text summary with the counts of issues from the SARIF files(s) specified trend        Write a CSV file with time series data from SARIF files with "yyyymmddThhmmssZ" timestamps in their filenames usage        (Command optional) - print usage and exit word         Produce MS Word .docx summaries of the SARIF files specified Run `sarif <COMMAND> --help` for command-specific help.
 ```